Winter salad with sourdough bread

 Almonds

 The research is unequivocal; almonds are extremely healthy.
-The nuts lower blood pressure, provide more essential fibre for the alimentary canal and keep microbiome happy.
+The nuts lower blood pressure, provide more essential fibre for the alimentary canal and keep the microbiome happy.

 There is a caveat however; how many should you enjoy?
 Research shows that obese people eating 50 almonds per day put on more weight, overall worsening insulin-sensitivity and raising blood glucose[4].